-The supplemental side air bags are located in the outside of the seatback of the front seats.
-The supplemental side air bag (on the driver or front passenger seat) is designed to inflate in higher severity side collisions, although it may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
-It is designed to inflate on the side where the vehicle is impacted.
-It may not inflate in certain side collisions.
-Vehicle damage (or lack of it) is not always an indication of proper supplemental side air bag operation.
+The supplemental side air bags and curtain sideimpact air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
+They are designed to inflate on the side where the vehicle is impacted.
+They may not inflate in certain side collisions.

+Vehicle damage (or lack of it) is not always an indication of proper supplemental side air bag and curtain side-impact air bag operation.

-When the supplemental side air bag inflates, a fairly loud noise may be heard, followed by release of smoke.
+When the supplemental side air bag and curtain side-impact air bag inflate, a fairly loud noise may be heard, followed by release of smoke.
 This smoke is not harmful and does not indicate a fire.
-Care should be taken to not inhale it, as it may cause irritation and choking.
+Care should be taken not to inhale it, as it may cause irritation and choking.
 Those with a history of a breathing condition should get fresh air promptly.

 Supplemental side air bags, along with the use of seat belts, help to cushion the impact force on the chest of the front occupants.
+Curtain sideimpact air bags help to cushion the impact force to the head of occupants in the front and rear outboard seating positions.
 They can help save lives and reduce serious injuries.
-However, an inflating side air bag may cause abrasions or other injuries.
-Side air bags do not provide restraint to the lower body.
+However, an inflating side air bag and curtain side-impact air bag may cause abrasions or other injuries.
+Supplemental side air bags and curtain sideimpact air bags do not provide restraint to the lower body.

 The seat belts should be correctly worn and the driver and passenger seated upright as far as practical away from the supplemental side air bag.
-The side air bag inflates quickly in order to help protect the front occupants.
-Because of this, the force of the side air bag inflating can increase the risk of injury if the occupant is too close to, or is against, the side air bag module during inflation.
-The side air bag will deflate quickly after a collision.
+Rear seat passengers should be seated as far away as practical from the door finishers and side roof rails.
+The side air bags and curtain side-impact air bag inflate quickly in order to help protect the front occupants.
+Because of this, the force of the side air bag and curtain side-impact air bag inflating can increase the risk of injury if the occupant is too close to, or is against, these air bag modules during inflation.
+The side air bag and curtain side-impact air bag will deflate quickly after the collision is over.

-The supplemental side air bags operate only when the ignition switch is in the ON or START position.
+The supplemental side air bags and curtain side-impact air bags operate only when the ignition switch is in the ON or START positions.